PRTG Manual: Create a PRTG hosted by Paessler Instance

 PRTG hosted by Paessler has automatically created a Hosted Probe that runs on the hosted PRTG instance.
 It shows several health values of the instance and you can instantly monitor all servers, services, and devices that are publicly available via the internet with this probe.
 See also section Architecture and User Interfaces—Probe(s).

 A Paessler employee will guide you through the Smart Setup.
 In particular, you will install a remote probe, which is required for monitoring your LAN.
-We strongly recommend that you follow the instructions for best monitoring experience!
+We strongly recommend that you follow the instructions for the best monitoring experience!